RaspAP/raspap-docs/docs/ssl.md

 ![](https://user-images.githubusercontent.com/229399/228978188-bac645ab-76fb-4eb6-95aa-44521167907a.gif){: style="width:540px"}

+The installer will walk you through the steps of creating a certificate.
 Complete the installation by following the [client configuration](#client-configuration) steps below.

 ## Client configuration
 Open a browser and enter the following address, substituting the domain name you chose in the steps above: `http://raspap.local/rootCA.pem`.
 Download the root certificate to your client and add it to your system keychain.
 Examples below illustrate this process on macOS: